scoder/lupa/README.txt

 A lookup of nonexisting keys or indices returns None (actually ``nil`` inside of Lua).
-A lookup is therefore more similar to the ``.get()`` method of Python dicts than to Python's indexing.
+A lookup is therefore more similar to the ``.get()`` method of Python dicts than to a mapping lookup in Python.

 ::